Freestanding tubs are putting on the glitz.

 Silvery metallic finishes, such as nickel and chrome, are not just for faucets any more.
-These cool tones are being applied to the exteriors of stand-alone tubs and turning them into glamorous focal points for master baths with ever more luxurious surfaces.
-Slipper tubs are favored for their sculptural qualities and, whether new or old, their ability to project a high-quality “stately home” look.
-One of the oldest silhouettes is the pedestal or skirted base, which raises a tub slightly above the floor – like the prized vase it is.
-While these can be slightly slippery, and steps may be needed for the less than agile among us, a silver-finish tub is always an unqualified statement-maker.
+These cool tones are being applied to the exteriors of stand-alone tubs and turning them into glamorous silver bathtubs that have become focal points for master baths with ever more luxurious surfaces.
+Slipper tubs are favored for their rolled rims and sculptural qualities.
+Whether new or old, silver bathtubs have an ability to project a high-quality “stately home” look.
+One of the oldest silhouettes for slipper tubs is the pedestal or skirted base, which raises a tub slightly above the floor – like the prized vase it is.
+While the sides may be a bit high and steps may be needed for the less than agile among us, a silver slipper bathtub is always an unqualified statement-maker.

 The texture of small-scale stone tiles on the walls and floor of a bath [top] by English designer Max Rollitt, sets off the reflective slickness of the tub finish to perfection.
 There’s plenty of visual room left for the embellished console sink plus a no-barrier shower (note the ceiling-mounted shower head and central drain) in between.